the-glu/django-tequila/README.md

-## Django-tequilla
+## Simple-django-tequila

-Simple django lib to use with tequilla.
+A very simple django login backend to login users with tequila.

-Sciper is used for username.
+Sciper is used as username.

 EPFL also has a more complex version if needed: http://kis-doc.epfl.ch/django/django-tequila.html

 ## Install

-1) Copy tequila.py in your django project's folder
+1) `pip install simple-django-tequila`

-2) Add in settings.py :
+2) Add to your settings.py :

 ```
-AUTHENTICATION_BACKENDS = ( 'yourProject.tequila.Backend', )
+AUTHENTICATION_BACKENDS = ('simple_django_tequila.Backend',)
 LOGIN_URL = '/login'

 TEQUILA_SERVER = 'https://tequila.epfl.ch'  # Url of tequila server
 TEQUILA_SERVICE = 'Name of your application'  # Title used in tequila
 TEQUILA_AUTOCREATE = True  # Auto create users ?
+TEQUILA_UPDATE = True  # Update users ?
 TEQUILA_FAILURE = '/failure'  # Where to redirect user if there is a problem
 ```

 2b) If you still want to use normal django's authentification, add `'django.contrib.auth.backends.ModelBackend'` in `AUTHENTICATION_BACKENDS`

-3) Add in your urls.py
+3) Add to your urls.py

-`(r'^login$', 'yourProject.tequila.login'),`
+`url(r'^login$', 'simple_django_tequila.login'),`

 4) You can login using url /login.
+Notice: You don't have to do this, you can use the view `simple_django_tequila.login` as one of your login's methods.

 5) (Optionnal)